diku-dk/staffeli/README.md

 ## Getting Started

 With Staffeli, we work with local course clones.
-Staffeli, at this point, is primarily for fetching course content and working with it locally, but uploading feedback on submissions is also supported.
+We aim to keep these clones compatible with git.

 We recommend that you create a local directory `canvas`, `absalon`, or similar, for all of you Canvas-related local course clones.
 Staffeli needs some initial